Usbac/tundra/docs/general.md

 <p>This is an new msg</p>
 ```

-_Keep in mind that the custom syntax has a higher precedence than the Tundra syntax, meaning that you can even override the native syntax._
+_Keep in mind that the custom syntax has a higher precedence than the Tundra syntax, meaning that you can even override the native functionality._

 ## Customizing tags